ExecutableMarley/roop-auto/README.md

 1. git clone https://github.com/ExecutableMarley/roop-auto.git
 2. Download (https://drive.google.com/file/d/1eu60OrRtn4WhKrzM4mQv4F3rIuyUXqfl/view?usp=drive_link) and put inside roop-auto directory (if you already have the original roop installed just copy the inswapper_128.onnx file to roop-auto)
 3. If you want to use your GPU: install Cuda toolkit (https://developer.nvidia.com/cuda-toolkit) for your system
-4. Run the start.batt (if anyone needs a sh file for linux i can add that too) start.bat should install and open roop automatically.
+4. Run the start.batt (if anyone needs a sh file for linux i can add that too). start.bat should install and open roop automatically.

 Take a video and replace the face in it with a face of your choice.
 You only need one image of the desired face.
 No dataset, no training.